Extremal number of graphs from geometric shapes: Introduction

 \textbf{Structure of the paper.} The rest of this paper is organized as follows.
 We list some useful lemmas in Section~\ref{sec:Preliminary}.
 The proofs of the main results are given in Sections~\ref{sec:Grids},~\ref{sec:honeycomb} and~\ref{sec:prisms} respectively.
 Finally we discuss some related problems in Section~\ref{sec:conclude}.
-In the appendix, we provide a shorter and different proof of $\ex(n,C_{2\ell}^{\square})=O_{\ell}(n^{3/2})$ for any integer $\ell\ge 7$.